AbelAtares/Breast-Cancer-Logistic-Regression/README.md

 ---

 **Conclusion:**
 The Logistic Regression model provides a solid baseline for tumor classification.
-Feature analysis, visualization, and careful evaluation highlight areas where further improvements could be made, particularly in increasing Recall for high-stakes medical applications.
+Feature analysis, visualization and careful evaluation highlight areas where further improvements could be made, particularly in increasing Recall for high-stakes medical applications.